 17. Get rid of that one rude, inconsiderate friend who makes your time together a chore.
 Best thing I ever did.

 19. Get a job working in the service/retail industry.
-Trust me, after 18 months of working at McDonalds and two years working in a nightclub, I’ll never be rude to a waitress, shop assistant or barman ever.
+Trust me, after eighteen months of working at McDonalds and three years working in a nightclub, I’ll never be rude to a waitress, shop assistant or barman ever.

 20. Understand that if you really want something, you’re going to have to start working for it, or be really good at asking for it.